MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 **What license is required for a leader?**

-Any user with a license to Yammer, Viva Engage Core, or the Viva Engage Communities and Communications service plan can be identified as a leader.
+Any user with a license to Viva Engage, Viva Engage Core, or the Viva Engage Communities and Communications service plan can be identified as a leader.
 Identified leaders with a license to the Viva Engage Communities and Communications service plan have access to storyline announcements, leadership corner, campaigns, and AMAs.
 Identified leaders who don’t have a license to the Viva Engage Communities and Communications service plan only have access to their storyline and stories.

 **Why is leader identification and audience management important?**